PovertyAction/useful_repos/useful_repos.md

 | Author:      | **Rory Creedon** (rcreedon@poverty-action.org) |
 | Use:         | Repo contains one .md file that links users to useful repos |

+# Useful GitHub Repos for IPA/J-PAL Staff

+## Follow your colleagues as they tackle new technologies to get the job done!
+Learn from past projects and collaborate on new ones.

 **Information and use** - This repo is intended to link users to repos created by IPA/J-PAL staff that might of use to IPA/J-PAL staff undertaking work in similar fields.
 Currently the contents of the repo is a sole useful_repos.md file.
 This could be expanded to contain other documentation as need develops.
 If you wish to add your project to this list, or add other documents then fork the repo in the normal manner.
 Alternatively contact the author at the given address if you have suggestions/additions that you prefer to make via email.
+If the status of the repo is 'closed' that means that the repo is published for information purposes, if the repo is 'open' then the author may be looking for collaborators.

 Currently the links will be organised according to the following headings:
 + Github
 + Stata Programs
 + General Python